-Acid Reflux Formula is our premiere combination therapy for alleviating reflux - it contains 11 of the most important natural ingredients for taking care of reflux and repairing the damage from it.
+Acid Assist is our premiere combination therapy for alleviating reflux - it contains 11 of the most important natural ingredients for taking care of reflux and repairing the damage from it.

 Digestive Formula is made of several different digestive enzymes - enzymes (when taken with food) will improve the digestive process.
 More efficient digestion means there’s less of chance of stomach upset from food.
 Also, digestive enzymes support digestion so the stomach doesn’t have to pump out excess acid to deal with irritating foods.

 Betaine HCL & Pepsin contains hydrochloric acid (yes, you can take it in a pill!) and pepsin - these are the two most powerful digestive enzymes for breaking down protein foods in the gut.
 Ensuring complete digestion is an important part of resolving reflux.